Piecewise Pad\'e-Chebyshev Reconstruction of Bivariate Piecewise Smooth Functions: Conclusion

 \section{Conclusion}

-We proposed a piecewise Pad\'e-Chebyshev (PiPC) method for approximating non-smooth functions on a bounded interval.
-We performed numerical experiments with a function involving both a jump discontinuity and a point (lower order) singularity.
-We demonstrated the convergence of the PiPC method numerically in the vicinity of the singularities both in the case of increasing number of cells and increasing degrees of the numerator and the denominator polynomials.
-The numerical results clearly show the acceleration in the convergence of the approximant, which is not the case with the global Pad\'e-Chebyshev approximation.
-The PiPC method does not need the information about locations and types of singularities present in the original function.
-The PiPC method is designed to work on a nonuniform mesh, which makes the algorithm more flexible for choosing a suitable adaptive partition and degrees.
-We extend PiPC method to approximate bivariate piecewise smooth functions and proposed piecewise bivariate Pad\'e-Chebyshev (Pi2DPC) method.
-The crucial feature of the proposed approximation technique is that it does not need to know the structure, location or the order of the singularities present in the target function.
-We perform numerical experiments which involes different order of singularities along the curves and the results we demonstrated, clearly show the significance of piecewise implementation of bivariate Pad\'e-Chebyshev method.
-The Pi2DPC method captures the singularity curves sharply without any visible Gibbs oscillations.
-We compare the results obtained using Pi2DPC method with piecewise bivariate Chebyshev approximant (Pi2DC) and global Pad\'e-Chebyshev approximants.
+In this article, we proposed a piecewise Pad\'e-Chebyshev(PiPC) algorithm for approximating non smooth functions on a bounded interval.
+We have tested the same against functions possessing a jump discontinuity as well as a point(lower order) singularity, to demonstrate numerically, a faster rate of convergence (as compared to the global Pad\'e-Chebyshev approximation) of the approximants in the vicinity of singularities as the number of cells and the degrees of the numerator and denominator polynomials approach infinity.
+The PiPC algorithm does not require a prior knowledge of the location and type of singularities present in the original function and is well suited for implementation using a non uniform mesh, thereby offering greater flexibility.
+Also, the proposed piecewise algorithm works well for functions which involves singularities at irrational points.
+Extending the PiPC to two dimensions, we then propose the piecewise bivariate Pad\'e-Chebyshev algorithm (Pi2DPC) to approximate bivariate piecewise smooth functions.
+Pi2DPC too, like its univariate counterpart PiPC, does not rely on any prior information about the location and type of singularities present in the target function.
+Numerical experiments carried out with functions possessing different order of singularities along certain curves clearly demonstrate the effectiveness of the Pi2DPC algorithm in capturing the singularity curves sharply without any visible Gibbs phenomenon.
+Finally, the results obtained using Pi2DPC are compared with those resulting from piecewise and global bivariate Chebyshev approximation.